One forest. Completely known.

 Eleven years of existence.
 Consistent alpha.

-Hornbill Capital runs a concentrated, long-only public equity fund focused on internet-enabled businesses and the digital technology sector in India.
+Hornbill Capital runs a concentrated, long-only public equity fund focused on the internet-enabled businesses and digital technology sector in India.

 Investing where the growth is.

 India's listed equity market is expensive by global standards.
 Most active managers struggle to justify their fees.
 We believe there is one way to earn the right to exist in this market: invest in sectors where the growth is structural, durable, and large enough to outrun valuations.
-That pocket of the market is internet-enabled and digital technology businesses.
+That pocket of the market is internet enabled and digital technology businesses.

 We run a concentrated portfolio of 10 to 15 stocks because we believe concentration, when paired with deep conviction and process-driven risk management, is where alpha lives.
-Every position has been through rigorous due diligence — management meetings, competitor checks, channel partner conversations — and is continuously monitored post-investment.
+Every position we hold has been through rigorous due diligence — management meetings, competitor checks, channel partner conversations — and is continuously monitored post-investment.

 Liquidity risk